nsg-ethz/p4-learning/exercises/05-Flowlet_Switching/README.md

    python send.py 10.0.6.2 1000 <sleep_time_between_packets>
    ```

    This will send `tcp syn` packets with the same 5-tuple.
-You can ply with the sleep time (third parameter).
+You can play with the sleep time (third parameter).
 If you set it bigger than your gap, packets should change
    paths, if you set it smaller (set it quite smaller since the software model is not very precise) you will see all the packets cross the same interfaces.

 #### Some notes on debugging and troubleshooting